 Descovy should be stored in a cool, dry area with minimal exposure to sunlight or moisture.
 Bottles of Descovy often contain a desiccant, a small packaged substance that absorbs moisture, that should remain in the bottle until all tablets have been taken.

 Descovy and HBV

-Some liver conditions, such as hepatitis B, can be made worse by the use or cessation of Descovy, particularly in those co-infected with HIV or those on antiretroviral therapy.
-Since Descovy is not prescribed to those living with HIV, it’s crucial to be tested for Hepatitis B and HIV before beginning Descovy.
+Some liver conditions, such as hepatitis B, can be made worse by cessation of Descovy, particularly in those co-infected with HIV or those on antiretroviral therapy.
+I’s crucial to be tested for Hepatitis B and HIV before beginning Descovy.
 The medical team at Nurx™ provides testing kits you can do at home.
 We’ll analyze your results and advise which medication for PrEP is right for you.

 Descovy and Populations

 Descovy is the most recent medication approved by the FDA for PrEP, but it’s not intended for all populations.
-Descovy works differently on rectal tissue than it does on vaginal tissue, and the FDA suggests Descovy is not recommended for those who engage in receptive vaginal sex.
-These populations include cisgender women and transgender men.
-Further studies are on the horizon to conduct additional testing of Descovy for these and other at-risk populations.
+Descovy is not recommended for those who engage in receptive vaginal sex as it has not yet been studied for its effectiveness.
+These populations include people assigned female at birth.
+Further studies are on the horizon with Descovy for these and other at-risk populations.
 If Descovy isn’t right for you, talk to a healthcare professional at Nurx to learn more about other PrEP options.

 Descovy Side Effects

 Very few side effects have been reported with the use of Descovy.
 The most common side effects that may accompany this medication are: